CoderCat47/First-UI/README.md

-# myapp
+Hey here is Shama Ashraf .
+This is name of my first UI design # myapp

 A new Flutter project.
+In it i used UI design pattern that groups related information in a flexible-size container visually resembling a playing card

-## Getting Started
+## I am Getting Started learing Flutter App Dev

-This project is a starting point for a Flutter application.
+This project is a detail  point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: